feedzai/pdb/README.md

 ## Contact

-For more information please send us a message through github, we will happily answer your questions.
+For more information please send us a message to opensource@feedzai.com, we will happily answer your questions.

 ## License